do-jonathan4/do-jonathan4/README.md

   <img src="https://c.tenor.com/il64k8diDuUAAAAC/ayaya-yeah.gif">

 ## About Me
 Fast learner and eager to explore new technologies.
 Able to switch between perfectionism and pragmatism.
-Believer in agile software development, team work and Clean Code.
+Believer in agile software development and team work.
 Always questioning the status quo and wanting to improve.
 Able and willing to think outside the box.

 ## Origin Story
 Before attending LearningFuze for web development, I worked as a respiratory therapist and polysomnographic technician.
 Besides the obvious need to be an effective communicator, I was regularly challenged to think outside of the box.
 I learned the importance of engaging others and to view medicine through a different lens.
 Patients, families and colleagues thanked me for going above and beyond to help, and I was happy knowing that I left them feeling empowered.